-Thoros does not take a leadership position in the brotherhood, and he allows Lady Stoneheart to take control of the group despite his disapproval of her motives.
+Thoros does not take a leadership position in the brotherhood, and he allows Lady Stoneheart to take control of the group despite his disapproval of her motives and methods.
 The changes she makes in the brotherhood lower Thoros's spirits and self-confidence.

 Quotes by Thoros

 |“||Justice.
 I remember justice.
 It had a pleasant taste.
 Justice was what we were about when Beric led us, or so we told ourselves.
 We were king’s men, knights, and heroes... but some knights are dark and full of terror, my lady.
 War makes monsters of us all.||”|